mprov-ng/mprov_esxiprovision/README.md

 Second, look for the `MIDDLEWARE` array and add `mprov_esxiprovisioner.middleware.ESXiProvisionerMiddleware` to the beginning of that array.

-Lastly, exit your editor and run `touch /var/www/mprov_control_center/mprov_control_center/wsgi.py` to "restart" the wsgi application.
+Next, exit your editor and run `touch /var/www/mprov_control_center/mprov_control_center/wsgi.py` to "restart" the wsgi application.

+At the command prompt, run `python /var/www/mprov_control_center/manage.py makemigrations mprov_esxiprovisioner` to create the necessary migrations for the plugin.

+Once that completes, run `python /var/www/mprov_control_center/manage.py migrate` to create the tables.